Quiz: Name these 20 Ireland internationals - Pundit Arena

-Even if you know your Ireland players, 15 out of 20 is an impressive score here.
+Even if you know your Ireland players, you will do well to get full marks here.

 Can you name these 20 players who have represented Ireland?